 At Cangkou also the Naval Aviation University is located (ground school).

-Like many navy Regiments the 5th and 7th Regiment are still using serial numbers from before the 2011 reorganization.
+Like many navy Regiments the former 7th Independent Regiment is still evident from the serial numbers that had not been changed during the 2012 re-organization.
 Evidence was provided during a European tour of three Chinese ships with Z-9C 9317 on board of Yuncheng (571).